crwg/cleananomaly/README.md

 # Clean Anomaly Fix Pack
 Latest Patches and Fixes for S.T.A.L.K.E.R.
-Anomaly 1.5.2
+Anomaly 1.5.2 [ WORKS ONLY WITH DX11 R4 Render TYPE]
 In this pack I used :

 1. DXVK https://github.com/doitsujin/dxvk